3D Gaussian Splatting in Open3D#

 o3d.t.io.write_point_cloud

-Both formats are detected automatically from the file extension and content.
-Gaussian PLY files store log-scales and raw quaternions; binary SPLAT files store linear scales. read_point_cloud normalises both into the same in-memory layout.
-Note that SPLAT files do not contain higher order spherical harmonics and so do not support view dependent appearence.
+All formats are detected automatically from the file extension and content.
+Gaussian PLY files store log-scales and raw quaternions; binary SPLAT files store linear scales; and SPZ files use compressed log-scales and xyzw quaternions while preserving higher-order spherical harmonics. read_point_cloud normalises all formats into the same in-memory layout.
+Note that SPLAT files do not contain higher order spherical harmonics and so do not support view dependent appearance.

 Geometric transforms#